 As a security precaution the Access Server automatically locks out user accounts temporarily when authentication attempts fail repeatedly when using a server-locked profile in Connect Client, or when using the web services directly.
-The lockout policy will not be triggered when a user-locked profile is used with an OpenVPN client program since this requires that the user already has a valid connection profile with certificates for his account.
-To obtain such a file you would already need to have the correct credentials anyways, and the connection itself is also secured with the user's personal certificate and key.
+The lockout policy will not be triggered when a user-locked profile is used with an OpenVPN client program since this requires that the user already has a valid connection profile with certificates for his account, and to be in possession of such a file you would most likely already have the correct credentials anyways (unless you stole the file from a user somehow - in which case the certificate should be revoked by an administrator), and the connection itself is also secured with the user's personal certificate and key so it is extremely unlikely to be intercepted in some way.
 When repeated authentication failures occur through a server-locked profile in Connect Client, or via the web services directly, the user is temporarily banned from further login attempts.
 This is to prevent brute-forcing the password by endlessly trying different passwords.
 When this lockout is triggered on an account the user will receive a message like "LOCKOUT" or "user temporarily locked out due to multiple authentication failures".
 By default the lockout is triggered when a wrong password is entered 3 times consecutively.
 When the lockout is triggered and you wait 15 minutes, the lockout will be lifted.
 Lockouts can also be lifted manually by the administrator.
 The lockout policy is configurable with the settings below.

 Set the number of authentication failures after which the user will be locked out (default is 3):

 ./sacli --key "vpn.server.lockout_policy.n_fails" --value <NUMBER> ConfigPut ./sacli start

 Release the lockout on a user after the specified amount of seconds passes (default is 900 seconds, or 15 minutes):